Luxoft/qml-coreui/docs/guide/install.md

 Now the `coreui-admin` is updated to the latest from the remote repository.

-## Uninstalling
+## Uninstall

-To uninstall the script you can to use the pip tool
+To de install the script you can to use the pip tool

     pip uninstall coreui-admin